NieShp/Complexity-Productivity-Stability/README.md

 The other 9 file: the defined function included in the file "main.m".

+## Other information
+The dataset of empirical food webs is also available from EcoBase: http://ecobase.ecopath.org/.
+See the methods in our paper.

 ## Code/Software
 The file “main.m” can simulated food webs dynamics (details see our study), and the other files are the defined functions included in the file “main.m”.